 4. Type “diskpart” into the command prompt and hit enter.
 It will go into disk partition mode.

-In the above image, the computer has only 1 disk which is showing as “Disk 0“.
-You will get the same if there is only one hard disk in your computer.
+In the above image, the computer has only 1 disk, which is shown as “Disk 0.”
+You will get the same if there is only one hard disk on your computer.

 (Do you see the * under “Dyn” which means the selected disk is dynamic.
-If the * is under “Gpt” then the disk is GPT and if the * is under “Mbr” then the selected disk is an MBR disk)
+If the * is under “Gpt,” then the disk is GPT, and if there is no *, then the selected disk is an MBR disk)

 7. This will select the desired disk.
 At this point, you need to clean the disk completely.
 Cleaning the disk will delete everything from the hard disk.
-If you have existing data into the disk then create a backup first.
+If you have existing data on the disk, then create a backup first.

 Now you can re-formatted the cleaned disk.
 You need to change the partition style to MBR.

 8. Type “convert MBR” and hit enter.